thybag/rpg-quick-encounter/readme.md

 # Quick RPG Encounters.

-Super simple on-line "encounter" tool for role playing games.
-Get set up with any map in seconds.
+Instantly convert any battlemap in to a playable encounter.
+Designed to make running a TTRPG encounter over video chat easy.

-Try it here (no logins needed):
+Try it now:
 https://thybag.github.io/rpg-quick-encounter/

 #### How to use it